Balwearie High School

 The Religious Moral Education department is a vibrant and stimulating place where young people can learn to develop their personal views and beliefs in today?s changing society.
 Pupils will study topics ranging from Kindness, Peace and Gender through to analysing and investigating contemporary moral issues such as the Death Penalty and Organ Donation.
 Young people are encouraged to value and assess the impact that both Faith and Reason have in society.

 RME is a diverse place of learning where we regularly implement active learning practices, we believe that co-operative learning is ideal for our subject and pupils gain vital skills which they can use throughout the school and beyond.
 Our overall aim is to engage our young people in the business of tolerance, compassion and maintaining an open mind, resulting in independent thoughtful critical thinkers.
-We offer a range of courses from National 4 ?
-Higher RMPS.
+We offer a range of courses from National 4 - Higher RMPS in the senior school and an S1-3 Broad General Education experience for all pupils.

 The Drama Department offers a diverse range of opportunities for pupils to develop skills in all aspects of performance and theatre production roles.
 We encourage our pupils to experience live theatrical productions to broaden their understanding of all that theatre has to offer.
 From our CfE courses in S1 & S2 all the way up to Advanced Higher Drama in S6, we encourage pupils to develop their creativity in a positive learning environment.
 We also provide opportunities for pupils to get involved in extra-curricular projects through building skills in acting, directing, stage management and multiple production roles.

-The English Department offers courses at all levels up to Advanced Higher, where the uptake and pass rates are significantly above national averages.
+The English Department offers a Broad General Education from S1-3 and courses for our senior pupils at all levels up to Advanced Higher, where the uptake and pass rates are significantly above national averages.
 We offer opportunities to get involved in extra-curricular activities, particularly creative writing, where we have had various winners of a prestigious national competition, the Pushkin Prize, over the past decade.
 In addition, we have had success in regional and national debating competitions in previous years.
 We offer a range of electives in Creative Writing, Debating and Film Studies.
 We also offer courses in Media Studies up to Higher level.
 Pupils can expect to participate in a diverse range of talking, listening, reading and writing activities, with an emphasis on collaborative and active learning at all levels and in the different year groups.

 The aim of the Home Economics department is is to equip pupils with useful life skills - organisation, management of time, money and resources.
 Health and Wellbeing are recognised as having a direct relation to food intake.
 Through investigation and practical work pupils are taught the essentials of healthy eating for healthy living.
 Critical evaluation and selection are taught to encourage pupils to make reasoned choices.
 Developing confidence in practical and organisational skills can contribute to an increasing sense of self-reliance.
 A full range of courses is offered from S1-S6 including Hospitality, Food Wizardry, Cake Craft, Textile Technology, Health & Food Technology and Early Education & Childcare.